luka-j/AskfmScrapper/README.md

 - Letters in non-English alphabet won't be encoded properly in filenames on Windows
 - Might fail to work in many other ways at any moment, but that doesn't happen.
 Okay, very rarely, for very edge-y cases.

+#Current status
+Doesn't work.
+Ask.fm went through a redesign and I apploud them for it.
+I see no practical purpose to improve on this, but you're welcome to pick it up if you like.

 Just something I've written in my spare time for fun.
 I know it could be much faster and better architected, but oh well.